GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ![architecture](https://storage.googleapis.com/gcp-community/tutorials/monitoring-iot-data-grafana/architecture.png)

-This tutorial uses the built-in temperature sensor from the ESP32 to send data every 5 seconds to a Pub/Sub service in Google Cloud.
+This tutorial uses the built-in temperature sensor of the ESP32 to send data every 5 seconds to a Pub/Sub service in Google Cloud.
 This data is processed by a Go service and sent to Prometheus, and you use Grafana to visualize the data.

 Grafana is a visualization tool.
 Prometheus is a data source for Grafana that collects the data in time series and displays it in a way that Grafana understands.